Hello Workshop Writers,

 In an effort to help some of our best fics gain more exposure and attract more readers, we are going to re-introduce the "Fic of the Month" event.

 Each month we will highlight a particularly well-written or underrated fic that we feel deserves the special recognition.
-We'll provide a short synopsis about the fic's main plot, provide our review of the fic, and have an exclusive in-depth interview with the author.
+This will be marked with an exclusive in-depth interview with the author about their story, their characters and their writing process so we can see how their work was created.

 Our October Fic of the Month is "The Surprising Adventures of Glaceon in Unova" by apenpaap.